Reinette Grise du Canada Apples

 Reinette Grise du Canada apples were developed from reinette du Canada apples, an heirloom variety believed to be native to Normandy, France.
 Much of the apple’s history is unknown, but reinette du Canada apples were first recorded in the 18th century and were widely grown as a commercial cultivar in the early 19th century.
 Pomologists hypothesize that Reinette Grise du Canada apples are a natural sport of the reinette du Canada apple, appearing sometime as a mutation in an orchard in the early 19th century.
 The apples were grown commercially and in private orchards throughout Europe throughout the 19th and 20th centuries and were eventually planted in the New World in the mid-19th century.
 In 1901, Reinette Grise du Canada apples received an Award of Merit by the Royal Horticultural Society in England for its popularity as a flavorful russet apple.
 Today Reinette Grise du Canada apples are sold through local markets, farm stands, and distributors in Europe and North America.
 In some regions, identification can be somewhat tricky as select growers sell Reinette Grise du Canada and reinette du Canada as the same apple and use the names interchangeably on market signs.

-Someone shared Reinette Grise du Canada Apples using the Specialty Produce app for iPhone and Android.
+People have shared Reinette Grise du Canada Apples using the Specialty Produce app for iPhone and Android.

 Produce Sharing allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.